giraffe-fsharp/Giraffe/DOCUMENTATION.md

     ]
 ```

-If you need to check the request's HTTP verb from within a `HttpHandler` function then you can use the default ASP.NET Core `HttpMethods` class:
+If you need to check the request's HTTP verb from within an `HttpHandler` function then you can use the default ASP.NET Core `HttpMethods` class:

 ```fsharp
 open Microsoft.AspNetCore.Http